Man in a Plumed Beret: Description

 In 1911 the Rembrandt scholar and then director of Statens Museum for Kunst, Karl Madsen, found The Crusader in a remote corner of Fredensborg Castle where it had been placed in temporary storage.
-Despite Karl Madsen's evident enthusiasm for the painting, and Hofstede de Groot's attibution, its status was called into question and rejected by Horst Gerson in 1969 as a Rembrandt.
+Despite Karl Madsen's evident enthusiasm for the painting, and Hofstede de Groot's attribution, its status was called into question and rejected by Horst Gerson in 1969 as a Rembrandt.
 The most recent studies claim it is a sketch for The Knight with the Falcon in Sweden.
 The Swedish gallery agrees, stating "The same face appears in several paintings from the 1650s and 1660s: from Aristotle Contemplating a Bust of Homer (1653, Metropolitan Museum of Art, New York), A Bearded Man in a Cap (late 1650s, National Gallery, London), and Portrait of a Bearded Man (1661, Hermitage Museum, St Petersburg)...
 There is an oil sketch for the painting, The Crusader (National Gallery of Denmark, Copenhagen), in which the same model wears similar headgear but a red cloak.

 The Knight with the Falcon, GKM 0698, (Gothenburg Museum of Art).